English vocabulary for Texas Holdem poker exercise part 2

 Close

-12. The name of the 'pot' in a poker game which only the players that have added extra money can win at the end of a game after a player has gone all-in, is the
+The name of the 'money' in a game of poker which only the players that have added extra money can win at the end of a game after a player has gone all-in, is the

 Side pot: